 DISCUSSION:

-In spite of the similarity in the general biology of their life cycle to that of human malaria parasites, mouse malaria models also have many dissimilarities to human Plasmodium species that would limit their use as reliable in vivo models.
+In spite of the similarity in the general biology of their life cycles to that of human malaria parasites, mouse malaria models also have many dissimilarities to human Plasmodium species that would limit their use as reliable in vivo models.
 For instance, with the exception of live-attenuated parasites as vaccines, all vaccine studies with subunit and DNA and other vaccines gave excellent results in the mouse model, but in humans living in endemic areas, the results were far from satisfactory.

 Another problem is the difference of life cycle stage infectivity from one mouse strain to another, and sometimes from one animal vendor to another for the same mouse strain.
 Moreover, the main two rodent malaria species that are widely used as preferred in vivo malaria models, P. berghei and P. yoelii, do not exhibit a synchronous blood-stage cycle, which is completely different from any human malaria parasite.
-However, the benefits of using mouse malaria parasites as in vivo models by far outweigh these dissimilarities, which can be overcome by more in-depth analyses of the molecular drive of these limitations.
-In general, these limitations are mostly displayed by the rodent malaria blood-stage parasites, but not as much for the other life cycle stages of the malaria parasite.
+However, the benefits of using mouse malaria parasites as in vivo models outweigh by far these dissimilarities, which can be also overcome by more in-depth analyses of the molecular drives of these limitations.
+Nevertheless, these limitations are mostly displayed by the rodent malaria blood-stage parasites, but not as much for the other life cycle stages of the malaria parasite.

 Although blood stages are important for various vaccine, drug targeting, immunology, and functional genomic studies, there is a scarcity of standardized methods and protocols that concentrate on the phenotypical analysis and functional assays that involve rodent malaria parasite blood-stage parasites, with more focus on mosquito transmission and transfection protocols.
 Therefore, the methods in this article will help to provide standardized and simplified protocols for studying the pathogenic stages of the rodent malaria parasites.